Skip to main content.

 How is the network contributing to a "greener" Bern?

-Sofia Karlberg: On the one hand, we make a contribution at the local level, and on the other, we do our best to reduce the embassies' environmental footprint.
-We are involved in joint activities, for example through active cooperation with the NGO Trash Hero, in which 60 diplomats collected waste on UN World Environment Day, or by organising activities on World Bicycle Day.
+Sofia Karlberg: On the one hand, we contribute on a local level, and on the other hand, we do our best to reduce the environmental footprint of the embassies.
+We are involved in joint activities, such as active cooperation with the NGO Trash Hero, where 60 diplomats collected waste on UN World Environment Day, or by organising activities for World Bicycle Day.

 World Bicycle Day

-We know that more people want to get on their bikes, and one of the reasons why they don't is because their bikes need to be repaired first.
-That's why we are organising a bike mechanic for our event who will carry out small repairs free of charge.
+We know that more and more people want to ride their bikes, and one of the reasons why they don’t is because they need to be fixed first.
+That’s why we’re organising a bike mechanic for our event who will carry out small repairs free of charge.

-The German Embassy has equipped its lighting fixtures with LED lamps, which has reduced electricity consumption by 25%.
-That's a lot!
-Some embassies have installed light sensors, improved their recycling, got rid of plastic bottles and now offer delicious Bernese tap water or a soda streamer.
-Many embassies have purchased bicycles and e-bikes, because this is the easiest and fastest way to get around the streets of Bern.
+The German Embassy has replaced all it’s all its lights with LED bulbs, which has reduced electricity consumption by 25%.
+That’s a lot!
+Some embassies have installed light sensors, improved their recycling, got rid of plastic bottles and now drink tap water and use a SodaStream for sparkling water.
+Many embassies have bought bicycles and e-bikes because it’s the easiest and fastest way to get around in the city of Bern.

 The green transition and the fight against climate change are important issues for us.
-We have changed our old fossil-fuel embassy car to an all-electric car and we were the first of all the Swedish embassies to do so.
+We replaced our old fossil-fuelled embassy car with an all-electric one, the first of all Swedish embassies to do so.

 “The network meets several times a year.
-We inspire each other and share best practices.
-There is a lot that can be done that also saves money and protects the environment in various ways.
-And what's even better: many things are easy to implement.”
+We inspire each other and exchange best practices.
+There is a lot that can be done to save money and protect the environment.
+And another plus: many of these things are easy to implement.”

 Sofia Karlberg, Embassy of Sweden